Uncasted/sencrypt/readme.md

 # Installation

 <b> WARNING: This Application is currently in an alpha stage.
-Avoid using your real accounts.</b>
+Be cautious.</b>

 <p>
     Download the current <a href="https://github.com/Uncasted/sencrypt/releases">release</a> and follow the installation steps of your operating system.